pouyajoon/beji/RENDER_DEPLOYMENT.md

 4. **Note**: Render Redis internal service uses `redis://` without TLS

 **Important**:
-- When you link a Render Redis instance to your service, Render automatically sets `REDISCLI_AUTH` with the full connection URL
+- When you link a Render Key Value instance to your service, Render automatically sets:
+  - `REDISCLI_AUTH` - the password
+  - `REDIS_HOST` - the hostname (e.g., `frankfurt-keyvalue.render.com`)
+  - `REDIS_PORT` - the port (e.g., `6379`)
+  - `REDIS_USERNAME` - the username (e.g., `red-d4g9n4hr0fns739f93vg`)
-- The connection URL format is `redis://red-xxxxx:6379` (internal) or includes authentication if enabled
+- The application will automatically construct the connection URL from these variables
+- Render Key Value uses TLS, so the connection will use `rediss://` protocol
-- No manual configuration needed when using Render Redis
+- No manual configuration needed when using Render Key Value

 ### Option 2: External Redis